 Divorce is a complex, emotionally and financially costly, and arduous process not to be taken lightly.

-Divorce proceedings are complicated and time consuming, as individuals need to determine where to file for divorce, eligibility requirements, mediation protocols, and settlement agreements.
+Divorce proceedings are complicated and time-consuming, as individuals need to entertain many important issues like where to file for divorce, eligibility requirements, mediation protocols, and settlement agreements.

 The sheer length of the process affords individuals with ample opportunity to halt proceedings if they should experience a change of heart.